abhinavmehndiratta/abhinavmehndiratta.github.io/_posts/2019-06-07-an-introduction-to-graphblas.md

 The GraphBLAS project is an open effort to define standard building blocks for graph algorithms in the language of linear algebra.

-I'll try to give a brief overview of GraphBLAS API here, but for more details, it is best to refer to the API specification and the SuiteSparseGraphBLAS.jl documentation (work in progress).
+I'll try to give a brief overview of the GraphBLAS API here, but for more details, it is best to refer to the API specification and the SuiteSparseGraphBLAS.jl documentation (work in progress).

 First and foremost, you need to initialize GraphBLAS. `GrB_init` must called before any other GraphBLAS operation. `GrB_init` defines the mode that GraphBLAS will use:  blocking or non-blocking.
 With blocking mode, all operations finish before returning to the user application.
 With non-blocking mode, operations can be left pending, and are computed only when needed.